PetraOleum/2016-Notes/Cellular Regulation.markdown

 Nucleoporins often contain repeats of different types of short sequences containing Phe-Gly (FG) which are thought to make sequential contact with receptor/cargo, allowing it to hop down the pore.
 Some nucleoporins are transmembrane proteins that are thought to anchor NPCs in the envelope.
 Others are dynamic, rapidly associating and dissasociating from NPCs.

-The Nuclear Localisation Signal (NLS) is usually one or more clusesters of lysine (K) and Arginine (R) rich short amino acid sequences.
+The Nuclear Localisation Signal (NLS) is usually one or more clusters of lysine (K) and Arginine (R) rich short amino acid sequences.
 The two major types are the SV40 type (PPKKKRKV) which in many cases also contains a proline residue, and the bipartite type (KRPAATKKAGQAKKKK) made of two clusters separated by a spacer of 10 residues.
 There are many other sequences that exist also.

 Nuclear import receptors are cytoplasmic proteins that bind to the NLS of cargo and Ran-GTP, and are members of a large family of proteins call karyopherins, which include importins and exportins.
 They sometimes require an adaptor to bind the target protein to the receptor.
 Different proteins may have different receptors that take them into the cell.